giga-sec/gigaSec-Tech-Notes/README.md

 # Quick Note

-This repository will only be updated every month.
+This repository will only be updated infrequently.
 Reasons are provided below:
 - To prevent any commit conflict issues
 - To avoid the notification spam of those who enabled "watch" on this repo
-- To save time on my end
+- I have moved to marketing sector (not sure if my marketing notes will be public but keep updated)

 ---
 # Summary